krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 There are plenty of tools that log the invocation time of external services.
-The common problem in those tools is that the time waiting on the pool for a connection is usually included in the whole invocation time which is a lie.
-I saw this in the past when the caller had a line in the logs that gave an execution time of ```X ms```, the callee had a similar log that presented ```1/10 * X ms```.
+The common problem in those tools is that the time waiting on the pool for a connection is usually included in the invocation time, which is a lie.
+I saw this in the past when the caller had a line in the logs that gave an execution time of ```X ms```; the callee had a similar log that presented ```1/10 * X ms```.
 What were those teams doing to understand that?
-They tried to convince the network department that this is a network issue.
+They tried to convince the network department that this was a network issue.
 Big waste of time.

 I also saw plenty of custom logic that traced external execution time.
 In our application you can see such a pattern: